-BLET offers two night classes.
-One program begins in January at the beginning of the Spring Semester and is held on the Pinehurst Campus in Blue Hall.
-The second program starts in August and is held on the Hoke Campus.
-Both classes are held Monday through Friday from 6:00 pm to 11:00 pm and alternating Saturdays from 8:00 am to 5:30 pm.
+BLET offers a night class that begins in January at the beginning of the Spring Semester and is held on the Pinehurst Campus in Blue Hall.
+Classes are held Monday through Friday from 6:00 pm to 11:00 pm and alternating Saturdays from 8:00 am to 5:30 pm.

-The day program begins each May at the beginning of the Summer Semester and is held on the Pinehurst Campus in Blue Hall.
+The day program will begin this year at the start of the Fall semester in August. and is held on the Pinehurst Campus in Blue Hall.
 Classes are held Monday through Friday from 8 am-5 pm.
 Some Saturday classes and night hours are required.